-A mutual interest in poker is a great reason to introduce yourself to a stranger, but the more you have in common with them the better!
-Keep your eyes peeled for sports paraphernalia, unique fashion, card protectors or any other visual indicator of a player’s interests.
-A conversation-starter as simple as “I love your ‘Fabulous Las Vegas’ jacket!
-What’s your favorite restaurant on the strip?” can be really engaging because it lets the person feel like an expert.
+A mutual interest in poker is a great reason to introduce yourself to a stranger, but the more you have in common with them the better.
+Keep your eyes peeled for sports paraphernalia, unique fashion, card protectors, or any other visual indicator of a player’s interests.
+Something simple like saying you love their jacket or asking what their favorite restaurant is in whichever city you are playing can be really engaging because it lets the person feel like an expert.

-After you’ve made a favorable first impression, find a natural way to bring up the quality you value in your DC: that may be a skill, idea, or individual you’d like to know.
+After you’ve made a favorable first impression, find a natural way to bring up the quality you value in your DC, such as a skill, idea, or individual you’d like to know.
 You want to come across as curious and humble; a DC will feel more compelled to publicly help someone who is easy to root for.
 You also want to keep your language fairly casual so they don’t feel like they’re at work.
-Here are some examples of how you can bring up your interest in their career accomplishments:
+Here are some examples of how you can bring up your interest in their career accomplishments.

-Try to be a model poker player when you’re networking.
+Try to be a model poker player when you are networking.
 Show that you handle bad luck with a healthy attitude, tip your dealers and waitstaff, and be courteous to other players.
-Your DC will definitely notice your people skills and emotional disposition, if they are a strong poker player they may also notice your strategic aptitude.
-This influences their decision to work with you or refer you to other opportunities.
-And on a more general note, reputations matter a lot in poker since the game is predicated upon trust and fairness.
+Your DC will definitely notice your people skills and emotional disposition.
+If they are a strong poker player, they might also notice your strategic aptitude.
+This will influence their decision whether or not to work with you or to refer you to other opportunities.
+Reputations matter a lot in poker since the game is predicated upon trust and fairness.

 If you know who you want to get to know before you sit down, try to finagle a seat near them so you’re not talking all the way across the table.
 A good time to ask a new question is when you and your DC have just folded pre-flop; most players don’t like to talk while they’re in a hand because it’s distracting.

-Cash games make for a better networking environment than tournaments since you can always add chips if you run out (and tournament players tend to be a bit less easygoing in my experience.)
+Cash games make for a better networking environment than tournaments since you can always add chips if you run out, and tournament players tend to be a bit less easygoing.

-A great poker network to get involved with right off the bat is POKER POWER’s!
-Join a POKER POWER club and meet a whole group of poker minds!
+A great poker network to get involved with right off the bat is Poker Power.
+Join a Poker Power club and discover the power of poker today.